 Bullet journals are all the rage right now and I have to admit, I had no idea what they were until a friend mentioned it was her New Year’s Resolution to start one.
 After a bit of research, I found out that I’ve spent a lot of years doing my own method of something really popular!
 It turns out that preferring graph paper over regular lined paper for writing isn’t unusual anymore.

 For those of you that don’t know, the idea behind a bullet journal is to create your own system of organization that tracks everything in your daily, monthly, and yearly life.
 You can choose to track goals, finances, accomplishments, schedules, grocery lists, meal plans, and whatever else you choose.
 It’s a personal planner that documents your life and is often hand-created starting with blank pages.
 If you are curious, you can see some of my favorite examples on my Bullet Journal Pinterest Board.

 The whole idea got me thinking that it could be a lot of fun for kids.
 Mine enjoy journaling and fill up countless composition books in a year, so how different would it be if they had a little organization to go along with it?
-They, like me, found the whole process of creating everything from scratch to be a bit overwhelming, so together we brainstormed what the pages in their journals should look, what to include, and are excited to share it all (and provide the free printouts for your use) today.
+They, like me, found the whole process of creating everything from scratch to be a bit overwhelming, so together we brainstormed what the pages in their journals should look, what to include, and are excited to share it all.

 Bullet Journals – Outside

 There are a few different options when it comes to containing all of the parts of your bullet journal, but the girls and I decided to use simple three-ring binders.
 You can use a smaller, half sheet binder as well, or could bind them together if you have access to a binding machine.